-After being under tests for weeks it looks like the Android app, Facebook along with its iOS counterpart is taking a step forward towards integrating WhatsApp with the Facebook app.
+After being under test for weeks, it looks like the Android app, Facebook along with its iOS counterpart, is taking a step forward towards integrating WhatsApp with the Facebook app.
 When we like something on Facebook and want to share it with our friends, Facebook offers us a ‘share’ button.

 Now the share option comes with its own ‘share it on WhatsApp’ button with a little green WhatsApp icon beside it.
 Pressing that button obviously does what it was meant to do: sharing the content on WhatsApp.

 If a video is being shared, the content of the video will be available on WhatsApp itself and the user does not need to log into their perspective Facebook account to view the content.